Focaccia bread with cherry tomatoes and basil

 • 1 teaspoon salt

-• 3 Tablespoons olive oil for the dough (plus 1/4 cup extra for brushing)
+• 3 Tablespoons olive oil for the dough plus 1/4 cup extra for brushing

-• Approximately 20 Cherry tomatoes, smashed
+• 20 Cherry tomatoes (Approximately 20) smashed

 • Coarse sea salt or flaked sea salt for sprinkling

-• 10-20 Fresh Basil leaves, cut or torn
+• Fresh Basil leaves cut or torn

-• Parmigiano Reggiano grated (Parmesan)
+• Parmigiano Reggiano grated to your preference Parmesan

 • 3 garlic cloves smashed